-Capital outlays to purchase or build capital assets are reported in the governmental funds expenditures.
-However, those costs are allocated over their estimated funds expenditures.
-However, those costs are allocated over their estimated useful lives as annual depreciation expense in the statement of activities.
-This is the amount by which depreciation expense is less than capital outlays during the period.
-Capital outlays \$ 729,921 Depreciation expense (619,852) 110,069 Change in deferred outflows of resources, net of the change in deferred inflows of resources for pension obligations.
-(100,291) In the statement of activities, certain operating expenses - accrued leave - are measured by the amounts earned during the year.
-In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used.
-This year, the amount earned was more than the accrued leave paid.
-(17,049) Internal service funds are used by management to charge the costs of certain activities to individual funds.
+Capital outlays to purchase, build, or lease capital assets are reported in the governmental funds as expenditures.
+However, those costs are allocated over their estimated useful lives as annual depreciation and amortization expense in the statement of activities.
+This is the amount by which depreciation and amortization expense is more than capital outlays during the period.

+empense is more than capital catalys airing the period.
+Depreciation expense (63 33,845 36,394) 31,068) (233,617) Change in deferred outflows of resources, net of the change in deferred inflows of resources for pension obligations.
+1,128,290 In the statement of activities, certain operating expenses - accrued leave - are measured the amounts earned during the year.
+In the governmental funds, however, expend for these items are measured by the amount of financial resources used.
+This year amount paid was more than the accrued leave earned. ditures Internal service funds are used by management to charge the costs of certain activiti individual funds.
 The net revenues of the internal service funds are reported with governmental activities.
-(96,018) Decrease in net pension liability 446,620